patcoll/qmk_keymaps/README.md

 For local dev, it assumes you have `direnv`, `git`, `rsync`, `qmk` (The QMK CLI), and probably more.

+## preamble

+It's worth noting that QMK recommends not using the latest AVR GCC (`avr-gcc`) package.
+In its own setup scripts (referenced from `util/qmk_install.sh` at the time of this writing), it explicitly installs an old version before attempting to connect to a package repo to install the latest.

+The install scripts are good reference points to help you install the right versions locally.

 ## quick setup

 Run `make` to set everything up.
 Running it multiple times should do the bare